frankfredj/MLB_Betting/README.md

 ![](https://i.imgur.com/3ZvSxfM.png) <br/>

 In total, 126 rows out of a total of 21 018 had to be removed due to the presence of gross outliers within their respective column, which translates to a 0.6% removal rate.
+Once the data has been cleaned, sabermetrics are computed via the code within the [3_Adding_Sabermetrics_to_CPP_data.R](https://github.com/frankfredj/MLB_Betting/blob/master/3_Adding_Sabermetrics_to_CPP_data.R) file.